Federated Generalized Bayesian Learning via Distributed Stein Variational Gradient Descent: Distributed Stein Variational Gradient Descent

 \subsection{U-DSVGD}

 In this section, we present a simplified \ac{DSVGD} variant, which we refer to as \ac{U-DSVGD}.
-As \ac{PVI}, \ac{U-DSVGD} is organized in global iterations, indexed as $i=1, 2, \ldots$, with a single agent $k$ scheduled at each global iteration $i$.
-Let us define as $\mathcal{I}_{k}^{(i)} \subseteq \{1,\ldots,i \}$ the subset of global iterations at which agent $k$ is scheduled prior, and including, iteration $i$.
-At the beginning of each global iteration $i$, the server maintains the iterate of the current global particles $\{\theta^{(i-1)}_{n}\}_{n=1}^{N}$, while each agent $k$ keeps a local buffer of particles $\{\theta_{n}^{(j-1)}, \theta_{n}^{(j)} \}_{n=1}^{N}$ for all previous global iterations $j \in \mathcal{I}_{k}^{(i-1)}$ at which agent $k$ was scheduled.
+We follow the standard implementation of DVI with a single agent $k$ scheduled at each communication round $i=1, 2, \ldots$, although, as discussed, parallel implementations are also possible.
+Let us define as $\mathcal{I}_{k}^{(i)} \subseteq \{1,\ldots,i \}$ the subset of rounds at which agent $k$ is scheduled prior, and including, iteration $i$.
+At the beginning of each round $i$, the server maintains the iterate of the current global particles $\{\theta^{(i-1)}_{n}\}_{n=1}^{N}$, while each agent $k$ keeps a local buffer of particles $\{\theta_{n}^{(j-1)}, \theta_{n}^{(j)} \}_{n=1}^{N}$ for all previous rounds $j \in \mathcal{I}_{k}^{(i-1)}$ at which agent $k$ was scheduled.
 The growing memory requirements at the agents will be dealt with by the final version of \ac{DSVGD} to be introduced in Sec. \ref{sec:dsvgd}.
 Furthermore, as illustrated in Fig. \ref{fig:system_model_part}, at each iteration $i$, \ac{U-DSVGD} schedules an agent $k \in \{1,2, \ldots, K \}$ and carries out the following steps. \begin{enumerate}[wide, labelwidth=!, labelindent=0pt, font=\bfseries] \item Agent $k$ downloads the current global particles $\{\theta^{(i-1)}_{n}\}_{n=1}^{N}$ from the server (see Fig. \ref{fig:system_model_part}, step \circled{1}) and includes them in the local buffer. \item Agent $k$ updates each downloaded particle as